stfc/PSyclone/doc/user_guide/dynamo0p3.rst

    enforced by checking that all fields that are marked (in kernel metadata) as being updated by a kernel are not on a read-only function space.
-A second check that is required for fields on read-only function spaces is to ensure that fields halo is valid when it is accessed.
+A second check that is required for fields on read-only function spaces is to ensure that the halo is clean before it is accessed.
    This check is currently implemented within the LFRic infrastructure halo exchange call (that the PSyclone LFRic API places at appropriate locations).
-If the halo is valid then the halo exchange will not be called.
+If the halo is clean then the halo exchange will not be called.
 However, if the halo is not clean then the resulting halo exchange call will cause the infrastructure to raise an error (because the field is on a read-only space).